shipyard-run/shipyard-website/docs/resources/container.md

 A resources type allows you to configure the maximum resources which can be consumed.

-	CPU    int   `hcl:"cpu,optional" json:"cpu,omitempty"`         // cpu limit for the container where 1 CPU = 1000
-	CPUPin []int `hcl:"cpu_pin,optional" json:"cpu_pin,omitempty"` // pin the container to one or more cpu cores Memory int   `hcl:"memory,optional" json:"memory,omitempty"`   // max memory the container can consume in MB

 ### cpu
 **Type: `int`**
 **Required: false**